rcedgar/reseek/README.md

 ### YouTube talk describing the algorithm

-Reseek is based on sequence alignment where each residue in the protein backbone is represented by a letter in a novel “mega-alphabet” of 85,899,345,920 (∼10<sup>11</sup>) distinct states.
+Reseek is based on sequence alignment where each residue in the protein backbone is represented by a letter in a novel “mega-alphabet” of 85,899,345,920 (∼10<sup>11</sup>) distinct structure states.
 This talk explains how it works.

 [<img src="https://drive5.com/reseek/youtube_snip.gif" width="150">](https://www.youtube.com/watch?v=BzIgqdm9xDs)